singhxsurbhi/tictactoe/README.md

 # tictactoe

-This is a simple tictactoe game created using Html, CSS and Javascript
+This is a simple tic-tac-toe game created using Html, CSS and Javascript